dextrop/socialmediabackend/README.md

 **In The project**

-- Have used sqlite database, can be changed to postgresql.
+- Have used SQLite database, which can be changed to Postgresql.
-- Application credentials are stored in configration inside a json file, this can be changed to vault.
+- Application credentials are stored in configuration inside a json file, this can be changed to vault.
-- For testing purpose postman script is included.
+- For testing purpose, postman script is included.
 - Admin panel is created at localhost:8000/admin.
 - Django Signal is used for sending email whenever a new user is registered.
 - For request validation custom middleware is being used.